ne0hack/favterm/README.md

     cp ./configs/.vimrc ~/.vimrc
     ```

-3. Install all required plugins.
+3. Install the [package manager](https://github.com/junegunn/vim-plug) for vim and then enter the commands to install the plugins.
     ```bash
     vim +PlugInstall +qall
     python3 ~/.vim/bundle/YouCompleteMe/install.py